As Seen/Heard On

 What You’ll Get

-- A competitive edge over other logo designers to help you win more projects
+- A competitive edge over other designers to help you win more projects

-- Confidence in understanding and talking about and color and accessibility
+- Confidence in understanding and talking about accessibility as it relates to design

-- Videos for each module, including many examples to help you learn
+- Prerecorded videos for each module, including many examples to help you learn

 - Handouts and checklists for each module, including a list of accessibility tools, resources and more

 - Quizzes with each module to help you retain what you’ve learned

 - Lifetime access and future updates to the course